 FACT Bucks were part of a group that identified missing information so we could follow up with services to fill the gaps.
 FACT Bucks members continue to sit on and co-chair the Local Offer Advisory Group which looks at how the Local Offer can be improved.
 For example, this group reviewed all the menu headings on the Local Offer landing page and helped to advise on the order of information within those areas.

-FACT Bucks co-produce key documents and pieces of work, e.g. the Graduated Approach and the SEND Strategy and took part in the South East Local Offer Peer Review.
+FACT Bucks co-produce key documents and pieces of work, for example, the Graduated Approach and the SEND Strategy and took part in the South East Local Offer Peer Review.

-Information Outreach Officers attend community and specialist events to talk to families, e.g. Autism Conference, Transitions Fair and community events.
+Information Outreach Officers attend community and specialist events to talk to families, for example, Autism Conference, Transitions Fair and community events.

 Why not share your feedback and ‘Tell Us What You Think’.